MicrosoftDocs/microsoft-style-guide/styleguide/bias-free-communication.md

 - Refer to a person's role (*reader, employee, customer,* or *client,* for example).
 - Use *person* or *individual.*

-If you can't write around the problem, it's OK to use a plural pronoun (*they, their,* or *them*) to refer to a single person.
+If you can't write around the problem, it's OK to use a plural pronoun (*they, their,* or *them*) in generic references to a single person.
 Don't use constructions like *he/she* and *s/he.*

 |         **Use this**         | **Not this** |